Smith-Pad/osui/Subjects/README.txt

 CSS UX Files
 ----------------------------------------------------------------
-In this section, we are going to be talking about the list of UX files, particularly the CSS Files
+In this section, we are going to be talking about the list of UX files, particularly the CSS Files, which it is located in the static folder.
+Perfect documentation for reorganizing static files you know...